 In addition, a personal loan won’t allow you to borrow as much money as a mortgage will.
 Typically, the maximum loan amount you’ll ever see for a personal loan is $100,000.
-Depending on factors such as your credit profile, income and debt-to-income ratio, lenders like us will allow you to borrow up to $45,000*.
-With a mortgage, you can borrow far more, depending on your income and credit score.
+Depending on factors such as your credit profile, income and debt-to-income ratio, personal loan companies like us will allow you to borrow up to $45,000.
+With a mortgage, you can borrow far more—again, depending on your income and credit score.

 Since a personal loan can be used for just about anything, you may wonder if you can buy a house with one.
 In most cases, it’s better to buy a home with a mortgage.
 If you’d like a single-family house that’s a couple hundred thousand dollars, a mortgage is your best bet.
 You’ll likely qualify for a larger loan and land a lower interest rate and longer terms such as 15, 20 or 30 years, so you can really take your time paying off your house.

 Instead, we recommend a personal loan to help out with your home journey.
 For example, some great ways that a personal loan can help are: if you need to raise your credit score to qualify for a mortgage, cover moving expenses, or possibly fix up your old house prior to selling (or renovate/add to your new dream home).

 How To Get A Mortgage To Buy A House